2023 LOG Sustainability Report

 Our Responsible supply chain

 LOG is committed to conducting business in a responsible, fair and an ethical manner and with full compliance will the international and local laws.
-To uphold this commitment we expects all our stakeholders to promote the same business conduct and we strive to conduct business only with suppliers that share the same commitments and that promote the highest ethical standards.
+To uphold this commitment, we expect all our stakeholders to promote the same business conduct and we strive to conduct business only with suppliers that share the same commitments and that promote the highest ethical standards.

 We see our suppliers as our key business partners for our joint success.
 To this end, we believe that full cooperation for the promotion of ESG – including concern for human rights, employees’ health and safety, community support, sustainable raw materials, transport efficiency and activities to reduce environmental impact – will lead to a resilient business relations, better economic, social and environmental conduct and a better world for future generations.